 POS hardware pricing

 QuickBooks sells compatible POS hardware on its website, offering users the ability to purchase a bundle or stand-alone devices.
 It may also support your existing POS hardware.
-Before you purchase this POS system, check out its list of partners and supported third-party hardware.
-Here's a look at some of the pricing for POS hardware through QuickBooks.

 The hardware bundle costs $900, comes in white and black, and requires you to have a QuickBooks Point of Sale Payments account.
 It includes the following items: